jamesallardice/jslint-error-explanations/articles/array-literal-notation.md

 constructor is correctly used and that's when you need to create an array of specific length.
 The array literal notation provides no mechanism to do this.
-All three linters cover this use case and do not warn when they encounter a call to the `Array` constructor with arguments:
+All three linters cover this use case and do not warn when they encounter a call to the `Array` constructor with a single numeric argument:

 <!---
 {